AshiqKiron/curriculumvitae/readme.txt

 Go to your WordPress Admin Panel & Log in (Ex: http://yourwebsite.com/wp-admin) Go to Appearance -> Themes -> Add New
 From top, Click on Upload Theme
-Choose the ZIP file youâ€™ve downloaded & Click Install Now Click on Activate to active the theme
+Choose the ZIP file you’ve downloaded & Click Install Now Click on Activate to active the theme
 Installing The Theme via FTP